Zhao Xintong

 Career Centuries

-With his career now back on track following the 2025 World Championship triumph, and with the majority of his career still ahead of him, Zhao has every opportunity to build a century tally that will place him among the sport's all-time greats.
-If he can maintain the form and consistency he has shown at his best, the 500-century mark and beyond is well within reach.
+With the 2025 World Championship triumph behind him and the majority of his career still ahead, Zhao has every opportunity to build a century tally that places him among the sport's all-time greats.

 At the World Championship

 Zhao Xintong's Crucible record is defined by two sharply contrasting chapters.
-Before his suspension, he reached the semi-finals of the 2022 World Championship, defeating several top-ranked players on his way through the draw before being stopped at the last-four stage.
-His performances that year demonstrated clearly that he had the ability to compete with the very best over the extended format that the Crucible demands.
+Before his suspension, he reached the semi-finals of the 2022 World Championship — his performances that year demonstrated he had the ability to compete with the very best over the extended Crucible format.

 Career Highlights Videos